galaxyproject/training-material/topics/admin/tutorials/pulsar/tutorial.md

 Now we have a Pulsar server up and running, we need to tell our Galaxy about it.

-Galaxy talks to the Pulsar server via it's `job_conf.xml` file.
+Galaxy talks to the Pulsar server via it's `job_conf.yml` file.
 We need to let Galaxy know about Pulsar there and make sure Galaxy has loaded the requisite job runner, and has a destination set up.

 There are three things we need to do here: